What a great visit to Fredericksburg

 Multiple exhibits are on display throughout this extensive and very detailed Museum.
 Featured exhibits are the Pearl Harbor Exhibit and The Doolittle Raid Exhibit.
 A Medal of Honor Exhibit and an Iwo Jima Exhibit are a few others to be seen here.

-So much to see!
-All exhibits are labeled, numbered, and have directional arrows, but, frankly, I was a bit directionally challenged here.
-Just stay close to your companions, so you don’t get lost.
-I do highly recommend a visit.
-It will take a little bit of time to understand and soak in all the information presented.
+There is so much to see!
+All exhibits are labeled, numbered, and have directional arrows, but frankly, I was a bit directionally challenged here.
+Just stay close to your companions so you don’t get lost.
+I highly recommend a visit.
+Understanding and soaking in all the information presented will take a little time.

 Other historical buildings